Frances Macron Names Centrist Ally Bayrou As PM - UrduPoint

 He is also Macron's fourth prime minister of 2024.

-Barnier, 73, was expected to hand over power to his successor at a ceremony late Friday morning, ministerial sources told AFP.
+Barnier, 73, was expected to hand over power to his successor at a ceremony Friday afternoon.

 The new cabinet is expected to be revealed at a later date.